kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md

 **Child GameObjects:**
 - UI-Text: StoreTitle
-- BtnAddDiamond - PreFab, to Select PickUp-Items (see details below)
+- BtnAddDiamond - PreFab provides button-click event to select PickUp-Items, to be added to the Inventory-System. (see details below)

 ###BtnAddDiamond Prefab: